ReactiveX/RxGo/README.md

 The `Just` operator creates an Observable from a static list of items. `Of(value)` creates an item from a given value.
 If we want to create an item from an error, we have to use `Error(err)`.
 This is a difference with the v1 that was accepting directly a value or an error without having to wrap it.
 What's the rationale for this change?
 It is to prepare RxGo for the generics feature coming (hopefully) in Go 2.

 Once the Observable is created, we can observe it using `Observe()`.
-By default, an Observable is lazy in the sense that it emits items only once a subscription is made. `Observe()` also returns a `<-chan rxgo.Item`.
+By default, an Observable is lazy in the sense that it emits items only once a subscription is made. `Observe()` returns a `<-chan rxgo.Item`.

-We consume items from this channel and print the value of the item using `item.V`.
-Bear in mind that an item is either a value or an error.
-We may want to check the type first this way:
+We consumed an item from this channel and printed its value of the item using `item.V`.

+An item is a wrapper on top of a value or an error.
+We may want to check the type first like this:

 ```go
 item := <-ch